goldsborough/ipc-bench/README.md

 ###### Benchmarked on ``Intel(R) Core(TM) i5-4590S CPU @ 3.00GHz`` running ``Ubuntu 20.04.1 LTS``.

-**NOTE**: The code is rather old and probably not all configurations are ideal!
+**NOTE**: The code is rather old and there might be sub-optimal configurations!
 We are happy to update the configuration with concrete suggestions (see contributions below).
-In particular, ``zeromq`` is a great library and should probable be performing better.
+In particular, ``zeromq`` is a great library and should probably be performing better, especially because we are only using the TCP implementation.
+There is one dedicated for IPC (-> TODO).
 In addition, there is little technical reason for shared memory to perform differently than memory-mapped files (could be due to a lack of warmup).
 Non-the-less, hopefully, this benchmark can serve as a solid starting point by providing ball-park numbers and a reference implementation.